neuefische/web-exercises/sessions/css-structure/custom-properties/README.md

 Create a new `:root` selector and define three custom properties (variables) for the three colors.
 Use the following property names:

-- "--color-granite" for the dark gray
+- "--color-black-light" for the light black
-- "--color-nemo" for the orange
+- "--color-primary" for the violet
-- "--color-foam" for the white
+- "--color-white" for the white

 > 💡 Use a consistent `--color-<name>` naming for your properties.
 > Make sure that all colors use the same syntax (e.g. hex `#ffffff` or `rgb()`).